-Following the evaluation a plan of treatment and maintanence which may include a comple Following the evaluation, a plan of treatment and maintenance, which may include a comple psychological evaluation, should be developed to meet the inmate's needs.
+Following the evaluation, a plan of treatment and maintenance, which may include a complete psychological evaluation, should be developed to meet the inmate's needs.

 Special Needs Medical Treatment

 This purpose of this policy is the proper treatment and management of inmates with chronic diseases and special needs.
 This is accomplished by utilizing nationally recognized, generally accepted clinical guidelines and establishing communication between qualified health care professionals and custodial personnel.